DaddyTheRunner/RepData_PeerAssessment1/PA1_template.md

 ignoring intervals with NAs.)
 Then a time series line plot will be generated and analyzed.

-First we have to process the interval data from the raw dataset.
+First we have to process the interval data from the raw data set.
 An inspection of the values in the interval variable indicate that the five minute intervals have been coded with the hours in the 1000's and 100's places and the minutes in the 10's and 1's places.
 Therefore, we cannot simply use the interval variable as-is for the horizontal x-axis.

-The following code chunk creates a new variable called time that uses the POSIXct date-time format.
-POSIXct requires a date component.
+The following code chunk creates a new variable called time that uses the `POSIXct` date-time format.  `POSIXct` requires a date component.
 However, since we are only interested in the hours and minutes part, we can safely use any date for the date part as long as all of the values use the same date.
 Some helper columns are generated in the process of creating the time column.
-Since the dataset is small, these helper columns were kept.
+Since the data set is small, these helper columns were kept.

 ```r